twisted/twisted/docs/projects/names/howto/client-tour.rst

 In this section:

- - You will learn about the high level :api:`twisted.names.client <client>` API
+ * You will learn about the high level :api:`twisted.names.client <client>` API.
- - You will learn about how you can use the client API interactively from the Python shell (useful for DNS debugging and diagnostics)
+ * You will learn about how you can use the client API interactively from the Python shell (useful for DNS debugging and diagnostics).
- - You will learn about the :api:`twisted.internet.interfaces.IResolverSimple <IResolverSimple>` and the :api:`twisted.internet.interfaces.IResolver <IResolver>` interfaces
+ * You will learn about the :api:`twisted.internet.interfaces.IResolverSimple <IResolverSimple>` and the :api:`twisted.internet.interfaces.IResolver <IResolver>` interfaces.
- - You will learn about various implementations of those interfaces and when to use them
+ * You will learn about various implementations of those interfaces and when to use them.
- - You will learn how to customise how the reactor carries out hostname resolution
+ * You will learn how to customise how the reactor carries out hostname resolution.
- - You will also be introduced to some of the low level APIs
+ * You will also be introduced to some of the low level APIs.

 Using the Global Resolver